MohamedWaelAlsayed/Study_Camp/README.md

 # Computer Science Flash Cards

+This is a Cloned repository from * <https://github.com/jwasham/computer-science-flash-cardsand> I will make changes (add features)

 This is a little website I've put together to allow me to easily make flash cards and quiz myself for memorization of:

 - General cs knowledge